Are you ready to read the ultimate guide on things to do in Isla Mujeres?

 #5 Go on a day trip to Isla Contoy

-It is also posible to go on a combined Isla Contoy Isla Mujeres tour: Excursion Isla Mujeres + Isla Contoy from Cancun
+It is also possible to go on a combined Isla Contoy Isla Mujeres tour: Excursion Isla Mujeres + Isla Contoy from Cancun

 #6 DON’T Visit Garrafon Isla Mujeres Natural Reef Park